 There’s nothing wrong with having a specific fundraising push for a set time.
 The public radio member drive is a tried and true approach.
 But don’t turn the fundraising off the rest of the year (public radio certainly doesn’t!).

 You should always be fundraising.
 That always needs to be an easy-to-find option for potential donors.
 You have to keep making the ask.
 You might tone it down.
 You might do it less frequently.
-But you still need to make the ask.
+But you still need to follow up.

 When you continually make the ask, supporters become familiar with the idea that this effort costs money.
 They start to internalize that somebody is donating, and eventually they’ll start to wonder why it’s not them.